 It is necessary to form a battery on a smart device.
 I can’t use the phone while it’s on the charger.
 Smartphone batteries have their own memory.
 These are just some of the misconceptions we constantly hear around us.
 So we decided to investigate which are the most common misconceptions about using batteries on smart devices and find out which of them are true and which are wrong.

-It is necessary to form a battery on smart devices before we start using it
+It is necessary to form a battery on smart devices before we start using them

 Wrong!
 Yes, once upon a time it was necessary to form a battery, at a time when batteries were based on nickel (Ni-Cd and Ni-MH).
 Today, when batteries are mostly lithium-based, there is no need to charge your smartphone for 12 hours, then discharge it completely, then recharge it… You can use your new smartphone as soon as you buy it, without having to wait for the battery to form and count down charging cycles.